 We’ll work with you to coordinate our onsite inspections and collect property information as part of our due diligence.
 If certain materials are not available or easily accessible, our team can help.

-Typical transactions prohibit owners from canceling or making changes.
-With Flexible, you get seven days after accepting our offer to cancel your agreement—no questions asked.
+Typical transactions prohibit owners from making changes or canceling.
+With Flexible, you get unlimited offer adjustments and seven days after accepting our offer to cancel.